Skip to content

 Future outlook

-• Desktop Extensions (.dxt): Launched June 2025 - install MCP servers like browser extensions
+• Desktop Extensions: Install MCP servers like browser extensions with .mcpb packages

 • Remote MCP servers: Live on Cloudflare with OAuth 2.0, eliminating local setup entirely

-• Industry alignment: OpenAI (March), Microsoft (May GA), Google (April) all adopted MCP standard, with SDK support in Python, TypeScript, C#, Java
+• Industry alignment: OpenAI, Microsoft, and Google all adopted the MCP standard, with SDK support in Python, TypeScript, C#, Java

-• Enterprise adoption: Stripe, PayPal, Linear, Sentry, Asana (Advanced at $24.99/user/month), Atlassian, Block, Apollo, UiPath (dominant RPA market leader) all launched production servers
+• Enterprise adoption: Major companies including Stripe, PayPal, Linear, Sentry, Asana, Atlassian, Block, Apollo, and UiPath have launched production servers

 Conclusion

-Claude Desktop + Tallyfy MCP has matured significantly in 2025.
-With Desktop Extensions (.dxt) eliminating setup complexity, Claude 4’s world-leading coding capabilities, and the exploding MCP ecosystem (7,260+ servers, all major tech companies on board), the platform is more powerful than ever.
+Claude Desktop + Tallyfy MCP has matured significantly.
+With Desktop Extensions eliminating setup complexity, Claude’s strong coding capabilities, and the growing MCP ecosystem with all major tech companies on board, the platform is more powerful than ever.

 Yes, you still won’t get Tallyfy’s visual process tracker or real-time updates in the text interface.
-But here’s what changed: one-click installation (literally 30 seconds), 72.5% accuracy on complex coding tasks, extended thinking with tool use, and the entire industry standardizing on MCP.
+But here’s what changed: one-click installation via Desktop Extensions, extended thinking with tool use, and the entire industry standardizing on MCP.

 The math is simple.
-Spend 30 seconds installing via Desktop Extensions (down from 20 minutes of JSON wrestling).
-Save 20-30 hours next month automating workflows.
-With weekly rate limits giving Pro users 40-80 hours of usage, that’s enough to transform how your team works.
-And at $20/month?
-Your coffee budget costs more.
+Spend seconds installing via Desktop Extensions instead of manually editing JSON.
+Save hours each month automating workflows.
+That’s enough to transform how your team works.

 Integrations > MCP server